 Never Judge a Borg by Its Cover

-Apparently, much like when dealing with the Borg (who were all constantly linked together in a combined consciousness much like people are by the net, though I doubt anyone reading this didn’t know that already), resistance is futile, for my posting of the above link in the comments did nothing to stem the flow of OMG!!!s and freak outs that continued in the comments like my own wasn’t even there.
+Apparently, similar to when dealing with the Borg (who were all constantly linked together in a combined consciousness much like people are by the net), resistance is futile, for the posting of the above link in the comments did nothing to stem the flow of OMG!!!s and freak outs that continued like the truth wasn’t even there.

 An exciting development: